 In order to regain your certification, the AOBA will move your 10-year OCC cycle forward one-year.
-Any activities not completed in the original cycle (like CME credits or self-assessment study modules) must be completed within this one (1) year.
+Any activities not completed in the original cycle must be completed within this one (1) year.
 In addition, the diplomate must complete the requirements of the 1st year of the next OCC cycle.

 Upon successful completion of the year 1 activities, and any other activities the diplomate did not complete in the first 10 year cycle, the AOBA will recommend to the AOA to issue the diplomate a certificate valid for 10 years from the date of completion of the program.
 The AOBA will move a OCC cycle forward, one year at a time, for up to three (3) years.

 At the end of the three years, if the OCC requirements have not been completed, the diplomate will have to restart the primary certification process.
 Upon successful completion of the primary certification process, the diplomate will re-attain "diplomate" status and will be issued a new time-limited certificate.